austenzhang/carevoicefrontend/README.md

 # Carevoice Front End - A University of Calgary Nursing-Engineering Hackathon Project

-This is the Front end repository for Carevoice.
+This is the front end repository for Carevoice.

 On March 1, 2025, a joint Hackathon was conducted between the Nursing and Software Engineering M.Eng students.